 We offer the pre-master Urbanism & Landscape Architecture two times per year:

-• in the first semester: from the end of August up to and including January;
+• in the first semester: from September up to and including January;

-NON-EER/EU students can only participate in the pre-master in the second semester from February to July, due to visa regulations.
-You can register via our online registration form.
+NON-EER/EU students can only participate in the pre-master in the second semester from January to June, due to visa regulations.”

 Minimum number of participants

-The pre-master takes place with a minimum of six participants.
+The pre-master takes place with a minimum of eight participants.
 Six weeks before the start of the pre-master you know whether it will definitely start.

 These costs exclude additional sums for study materials, excursions, literature and food and drinks during workshops.